SDarkMagic/cursed-titanfall-docs/docs/index.md

 	- [ ] Cloak ability for tactical
 	- [ ] Primary is a close range explosion?
 Potentially just punching but add an explosion on impact?
 - [ ] Warp core titan
+- [ ] DMR shoots ion laser
+- [ ] Allow thunderbolt projectile to drag player if they have extended mag equipped
+- [ ] Allow lockons to boss titans (probably a client side change)
 - [ ] Allow nuke eject to trigger before doomed state
 - [ ] Smr missiles delayed immediately after firing.
 Stall in air then rapidly accelerate to deal more damage.
 - [ ] Allow archer to lock onto players (This may need to be a client side change unfortunately)